17 Live Music Venues in Calgary

 119 Nottingham Rd.
 N.W., galleryhouseconcerts.com

 Even though this venue is at SAIT, it’s not a students-only space.
-The Gateway hosts both small-scale events as well as large events.
-The venue is capable of housing more than 500.
-This fall, the venue will be hosting bands from across Canada, the USA and Australia.
+The Gateway hosts both small-scale events as well as large events with room for more than 500.
+Whale and the Wolf and Ocean Alley are both scheduled to perform there in the spring.

 This venue opened in 2005 and has hosted some big international artists such as Steve Aoki, Frank Black of The Pixies and Joel Plaskett.
 The Hifi Club has become a Calgary music institution and is helping put Calgary on the map as a music destination.
 And there’s a dance floor.